 328 UNEP (2016) REPORT OF THE RESUMED THIRTY-EIGHTH MEETING OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER, UNEP/OZL.Pro.WG.1/resumed.38/3 ("At the final plenary session of the meeting, on the evening of 8 October, the co-chair of the contact group reported that the contact group had made good progress on a range of issues but had not reached final agreement on any aspect of the proposals to amend the Montreal Protocol in respect of HFCs.
 He also reported that the members of the contact group had reached agreement on the formation of a legal drafting group to develop text on matters on which tentative agreement had been reached in the contact group.
-It was agreed in that context that the contact group would continue to be the forum in which the negotiations on the amendment proposals took place; that no such negotiations would take place in the legal drafting group; that the role of the legal drafting group would be solely to give written expression to agreements reached by the contact group; and that the work product of the legal drafting group would be subject to approval and revision by the contact group.
+It was agreed in that context that the contact group would continue to be the forum in which the negotiations on the amendment proposals took place; that no such negotiations would take place in the legal drafting group; and that the work product of the legal drafting group would be subject to approval and revision by the contact group.
 It was also reiterated in the context of the establishment of the legal drafting group that no element of a possible amendment to the Protocol was to be considered agreed until everything was agreed."); see also IISD Reporting Services (2016) Resumed OEWG 38 Highlights: 8 October 2016, Earth Negotiations Bulletin 19(126), 1-2 ("The EU, supported by the AUSTRALIA, BRAZIL, BURKINA FASO, CAMEROON, CANADA, EGYPT, the RUSSIAN FEDERATION, the US, RWANDA, SENEGAL, and Saudi Arabia for the GULF COOPERATION COUNCIL (GCC), and opposed by PAKISTAN, proposed establishing a legal drafting group.
 Many requested this group be established as early as possible to ensure amendment text is ready for review by Friday, 14 October.
 AUSTRALIA noted the legal drafting group is a way to progress in negotiations, stating that the proposed group's relationship with the Contact Group would be iterative, so that legal language accurately reflects the decision of the Contact Group. ...
 Contact Group Co-Chair McInerney noted "significant progress, putting us on a good footing" for discussions during MOP 28.
 He cited the decision to create a legal drafting group as a concrete achievement.").